Is The El Dorado Hills Weather Damaging Your Wine?

 Because the region is semi-arid, humidity is not a factor throughout the year.
 The perceived humidity level in El Dorado Hills does not vary significantly during the year, staying at effectively zero percent the entire time.

 How Does Weather Affect Wine Storage?

-While there are differing opinions as to the exact temperature that wine should be stored at, the generally accepted range is 55 - 60 degrees F. When wine is stored above this temperature range, it can lose antioxidants and color four times faster than wine stored in a climate-controlled environment.
+While there are differing opinions as to the exact temperature at which wine should be stored, the generally accepted range is 55 - 60 degrees F. When wine is stored above this temperature range, it can lose antioxidants and color four times faster than wine stored in a climate-controlled environment.

 The ideal humidity range for wine storage is 65 - 70%.
 There is a chance that storing wine in low (or zero) humidity environments over extended periods will dry out your corks.
 If this happens, air can leak through the cork and degrade your wine.

 If you are storing your wine at room temperature–like in a kitchen cupboard or pantry closet –your wines are aging much faster than you realize.
 Many people also tend to keep their wine in their garage.
 But unless your garage stays unusually cool during the summer, it is probably the worst place in your home to store wine.

 There is some good news, however.
 While the serving temperature of wines varies (slightly chilled for reds, cooler for whites) the storage temperature for all your wine can be the same.
 This means you don’t need separate storage environments for whites and reds.